Meeting Time: July 19, 2021 at 1:30pm HST

 • Default_avatar

-Pamela Tumpap about 3 years ago
+Pamela Tumpap over 3 years ago

 Aloha Chair Johnson, Vice-Chair Molina and Members of the Affordable Housing Committee,